gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 |**USB3 SSD Drive**| To support up to 20 users per Raspberry Pi you need a **fast** USB3 SSD Drive to run Raspbian Buster Linux on.
 A 120 USB3 SSD drive will be more than sufficient.
 These are readily available from online stores.
 |Language| Python|
 |Date|As of September, 2019|

-Follow me on Twitter [@dglover](https://twitter.com/dglover)

-## PDF Lab Guide

-You may find it easier to download and follow the PDF version of the [Debugging Raspberry Pi Internet of Things Flask App](https://github.com/gloveboxes/PyCon-Hands-on-Lab/blob/master/Lab1-ssh-debug/README.pdf) hands-on lab guide.

 ## Introduction